trevordevore/levure/framework/helpers/window_manager/README.md

 ### messages

 The library will dispach additional messages to a stack. `PreOpenWindow`/`OpenWindow` mimic `preOpenStack`/`openStack`.
-The message is sent after the window and menu have been resized, however.
+The messages are sent after the window and menu group have been resized, however.
 A parameter specifying whether or not the stack has been opened during the current sessions is also sent.
 `PreOpenView`/`OpenView` mimic `preOpenCard`/`openCard` except that a parameter specifying whether or not the stack has been opened during the current sessions is also sent.